newrelic/newrelic-react-native-agent/README.md

 ```

 ### AutoLinking and rebuilding
- - Once the above steps have been completed, the React Native Firebase library must be linked to your project and your application needs to be rebuilt.
+ - Once the above steps have been completed, the React Native NewRelic library must be linked to your project and your application needs to be rebuilt.

  - Users on React Native 0.60+ automatically have access to "autolinking", requiring no further manual installation steps.
 To automatically link the package, rebuild your project:
 ```shell